-Peninsula campus is the third largest of Monash’s urban campuses, and comprises the University’s major presence in the Frankston and Mornington Peninsula region.
+The Peninsula Campus is the third largest of Monash University’s urban campuses, comprising its major presence in Frankston and the Mornington Peninsula.

 The project demonstrates Passive House as a responsible and viable option for large residential projects in the Australian context.
 The benefits of achieving PHC are already evident in this comfortable, healthy, thermally consistent residential building, which will continue to function as a low energy, climate resilient building into the future, delivering on the University’s ambition for a net zero campus by 2030.

 Construction21 Green Solutions Awards: International Energy & Temperate Climates Prize

 AFR Higher Education Award: Facilities Innovation

 Premier's Sustainability Awards: Built Environment

 AIA Victorian Architecture Awards: Residential Architecture – Multiple Housing

 AIA National Architecture Awards: Residential Architecture – Multiple Housing Commendation